Fossilization in second language acquisition

 Frankly, I never did get my CELTA trainers who insisted on students chatting in small groups while the teacher would “monitor” proceedings (prance around the classroom) and pretend to listen.
-Overall, I believe that students acquire the inaccurate forms that their peers produce.
+Overall, I believe that students acquire inaccurate forms that their peers produce.

 6. THE INCORRECT APPLICATION OF LEARNING STRATEGIES